Software Engineering Master of Science Degree

 Software Quality Assurance

 This course explores the concepts of process and product quality assurance and introduces approaches and support tools used to extract the information needed to assess and evaluate the quality of existing software systems.
 Major maintenance activities are detailed including unit and regression testing, test case generation, software refactoring, API migrations, bug localization and triage, and predicting technical debt.
 Students will participate in an active learning approach by exercising and practicing code reviews, software testing tools, and quality frameworks.
-(Prerequisites: SWEN-601 and SWEN-610 or equivalent courses.)
+(Prerequisites: (SOFTENG-U or CSCISWEN-U or SOFTENG-MS students) and ((SWEN-601 and SWEN-610) or (SWEN-261) or equivalent courses).)
 Lecture 3 (Spring).

 3